DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-5/beyond-compression/_index.md

 If we need to we can use the filter section to limit what the gate is hearing.
 We can click the "preview filter output" check box to hear what we're filtering out.

+> Also try to gate the snare tracks.

 # Transient Enhancement

 Transient design allows us to control the transient and sustain of our sounds independently.
 In Reaper we can use the "Transient Control" plugin to control transients in our tracks.